 The committee's success in countering plans for the parking lot sparked the formation of the East Sixties Neighborhood Association (ESNA), a forum for all area residents concerned with quality-of-life issues.
 Confident that a focused group could indeed make changes for the better, ESNA set about its work.
 In December 1991, the organization was incorporated.

 In 1996, the South York Avenue Neighborhood Association (SYANA) merged with ESNA.

-VISIT OUR ESNA BULLETIN BOARD on the side of CVS on the north side of E. 64th Street just west of 2nd Avenue.
+VISIT OUR ESNA BULLETIN BOARD on the side of CVS on the northwest corner of E. 64th Street & 2nd Avenue